aruba/central-python-workflows/rest-api-python-scripts/central_modules/README.md

 BBBBBBBBBB,AP2,0.0.0.0
 ```

-The *ip_address* should be set to "0.0.0.0" if IAP get ip_address from DHCP server.
+The *ip_address* should be set to "0.0.0.0" if the Access Point gets ip_address from DHCP server.
 Otherwise provide the ip_address of the IAP.

 Sample module input JSON file as follows,